New 2020 Honda Civic Type R: UK prices revealed for updated line-up

-Honda has confirmed that the new Civic Type R Limited Edition is now sold out in Britain.
-Production was limited to 100 units globally – and just 20 examples were allocated for the UK market, priced at £39,995 each.
-The standard-issue 2020 Honda Civic Type R range will go on sale shortly, with pricing set to be announced in the coming weeks.
+Honda has confirmed that the new, lighter Civic Type R Limited Edition is now sold out in Britain.
+Production is limited to 100 units globally, and just 20 examples were allocated for the UK market, priced at £39,995 each.

+Honda has updated the standard Civic Type R for 2020 with a range of cosmetic and mechanical upgrades.
 Exterior styling revisions are conservative, stretching to a new Type R-exclusive Boost Blue paint finish, a pair of more neatly integrated fog lamps and a larger radiator grille, which Honda says offers better engine cooling.
-Inside, buyers get a fresh Alcantara-trimmed steering wheel and a teardrop-shaped gear knob fitted with a new short-throw shifter.
+Inside, buyers get a new Alcantara-trimmed steering wheel and a teardrop-shaped gear knob fitted with a new short-throw shifter.

 The chassis revisions are more significant.
-The 2020 Civic Type R will come with updated dampers, stiffer bushings for the rear subframe, tweaked front suspension geometry and fresh two-piece brake discs with new brake pads, both of which have been designed to reduce brake fade and improve braking performance.
+The 2020 Civic Type R comes with updated dampers, stiffer bushings for the rear subframe, tweaked front suspension geometry and fresh two-piece brake discs with new brake pads, both of which have been designed to reduce brake fade and improve braking performance.

 Finally on the technology front, Honda has introduced a new data-logging smartphone app.
-Called LogR, the app lets owners log performance functions like G-force, speed and oil and water temperatures, as well as recording lap times and giving scores for acceleration and braking.
+Called LogR, the app lets owners log performance functions like G-force, speed, and oil and water temperatures, as well as recording lap times and giving data for acceleration and braking.

-Honda has also answered criticisms from some circles that the Civic Type R’s styling might be a little too overbearing for some, with the introduction of a new Sport Line trim.
-The most significant change is at the back, where the huge rear wing is swapped for a much more subtle spoiler.
-The regular red strip around the lower edge of the bumpers and side sills is now finished in dark grey, which is matched by the 19-inch alloy wheels.
-Inside, the usual red seats are swapped out for black items which feature contrasting red stitching.
+Honda has also answered criticisms from some circles that the Civic Type R’s styling might be a little overbearing for some with the introduction of a new Sport Line model.
+The most significant change is at the back, where the huge rear wing is swapped for a subtle spoiler.
+The red strip around the lower edge of the bumpers and side sills is now finished in dark grey, which is matched by the 19-inch alloy wheels.
+Inside, the usual red seats are swapped for black items with contrasting red stitching.

-Not only does it look more subtle, but it’s also set to be more refined.
-Honda has added extra soundproofing under the boot and in the tailgate, while the floor carpet is thicker than in other versions.
+Not only does the Sport Line car look more subtle, but it is also set to be more refined.
+Honda has added extra soundproofing under the boot and in the tailgate, while the carpet is thicker than in other versions.
 The Sport Line’s wheels are wrapped in Michelin Pilot Sport 4 S tyres and their thicker, softer sidewalls should result in a slightly more forgiving ride.